 Yeast.
-The Company uses multiple yeast strains for production of its beers, hard ciders and hard seltzers.
+The Company uses multiple yeast strains for production of its beers, hard ciders and hard sparkling waters.
 While some strains are commercially available, other strains are proprietary.
 Since the proprietary strains cannot be replaced if destroyed, the Company protects these strains by storing multiple cultures of the same strain at different production locations and in several independent laboratories.

 Apples.
-The Company uses special varieties and origins of apples in its hard ciders that it believes are important for their flavor profile.
-In 2016, these apples were sourced primarily from European, United States and New Zealand suppliers and include bittersweet apples from France and New Zealand and culinary apples from Italy and Washington State.
-Purchases and commitments are denominated in Euros for European apples, US Dollars for United States apples and New Zealand Dollars for the New Zealand apples.
+The Company uses special varieties and origins of apples in its hard ciders that it believes are important for their flavor profiles.
+In 2017, these apples were sourced primarily from Europe and the United States and include bittersweet apples from France and culinary apples from Italy, Washington State and New York.
+Purchases and commitments are denominated in Euros for European apples and US Dollars for United States apples.
 There is limited availability of some of these apple varieties, and many outside factors, including weather conditions, growers rotating from apples to other crops, competitor demand, government regulation and legislation affecting agriculture, could affect both price and supply.
-The 2016 apple crops in Europe, the United States and New Zealand were consistent with historical long term averages.
-The Company has entered into contracts to cover its expected needs for 2017 and expects to realize full delivery against these contracts.
+The 2017 apple crop in Europe for certain regions was lower than historical long term averages due to climate conditions.
+The 2017 apple crop in the United States was consistent with historical long term averages.
+The Company has entered into contracts to cover its expected needs for 2018 and expects to realize full delivery against these contracts.

 The Company purchased and opened its cidery at the Orchard in 2015.
-The Company expects to use the apple varieties harvested at the Orchard to experiment and develop new hard ciders and for resale to customers.
-The Company may also use the apples harvested at the Orchard in small quantities in the Company's current hard ciders, but, given the current volume and varieties of apples grown at the Orchard, such use is likely to be insignificant.
+The Company uses the apple varieties harvested at the Orchard to experiment and develop new hard ciders and for resale to customers.